olibatstone/11ty-portfolio/selected-work/generating-32k.md

 ## Let’s talk

-If you need to open a high-intent revenue channel on a tight timeline, I can design and ship flows that convert.
+If you need to open a high-intent revenue channel on a tight timeline, I can help you design and ship flows that convert.